-- 1. Before performing this task on a ThinkPad computer, you must disable the supervisor password. - 2.
-Windows NT or Windows 2000 users must log on with administrator user rights to install Client Security Software. - 3.
-You must install the SMBus device driver to perform an unattended installation. - 4.
+- 1. Windows NT or Windows 2000 users must log on with administrator user rights to install Client Security Software. - 2.
+You must install the SMBus device driver to perform an unattended installation. - 3.
 If you are installing Client Security Software on a NetVista 6059, 6569, 6579, 6649, or 6646 Q1x model and an administrator password has been set for the computer, you must edit the szAdminPassword field.